johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

-- **Cancel dialog for `beforeunload` event.** Microsoft Edge has changed the behavior of the cancel dialog for the `beforeunload` event.
+- **Cancel dialog for `beforeunload` event.** Microsoft Edge changed the behavior of the cancel dialog for the `beforeunload` event.
 Calling `event.preventDefault` in a `beforeunload` event handler won't prevent the dialog from being shown.
 Instead, `event.returnValue = ''` needs to be called in the `beforeunload` event handler to prevent the cancel dialog.
 The [BeforeunloadEventCancelByPreventDefaultEnabled](/deployedge/microsoft-edge-policies?branch=pr-en-us-4908#beforeunloadeventcancelbypreventdefaultenabled) policy is obsolete and no longer works after Microsoft Edge version 130.

 - **Get the latest updates effortlessly with instant update.** Instant update in Microsoft Edge ensures you get the latest browser updates automatically, when you step away from your computer.
 You can keep browsing, knowing that you already have the latest updates to keep you safe online.
 For more information, see [Get instant updates in Microsoft Edge - Microsoft Support](https://support.microsoft.com/microsoft-edge/get-instant-updates-in-microsoft-edge-4820adad-dd32-470c-9bd9-dba1de71a7f1). **Note:** This feature is in private preview for enterprise customers.
-Future feature updates will be available via Microsoft Edge release notes.
+Future feature updates are available via Microsoft Edge release notes.

 ### Site compatibility impacting changes